 Vaginal discharge – Radiation therapy may cause or increase vaginal discharge.
 Let your treatment team know if it smells bad or has blood in it.
 Do not wash inside the vagina with douches as this may cause infection.

-Long term or late effects
+Long-term or late effects of radiation therapy

 Menopause – If your ovaries have not been removed, radiation therapy can stop the ovaries producing hormones, which leads to early menopause.
 Your periods will stop, you will no longer be able to become pregnant and you may have menopausal symptoms.